-This occurred at several places and the servers seemed very out out by it even though I know I ordered correctly, they seemed to create this narrative that I was being difficult, but I felt they where deliberately misunderstanding.
+This occurred at several places and the servers seemed put out by it even though I know I ordered correctly, they seemed to create this narrative that I was being difficult, but I felt they were deliberately misunderstanding.

 Just because we don’t speak the same language doesn’t mean we cannot communicate or figure out what each other needs.

 I watched as the fair lady made my coffee and smiled at me when the waitress picked it up.

 ‘Laut?’
 She asked me.
 I said Si, and nodded.
 The waitress then poured in about 1 second worth of milk and delivered it to me.